xbeat/Machine-Learning/README.md

 Accuracy is often used as a primary metric for evaluating machine learning models.
 However, relying solely on accuracy can lead to incorrect conclusions about a model's performance, especially in certain scenarios.
 This presentation will explore why accuracy can be misleading and introduce alternative metrics and techniques to better evaluate model performance.

+## Mastering Python Error Handling with Try Except Else and Finally

+Introduction to Exception Handling in Python

+Exception handling is a crucial aspect of writing robust Python code.
+It allows developers to gracefully manage errors and unexpected situations that may occur during program execution.
+Python provides a structured approach to handle exceptions using the try, except, else, and finally blocks.
+This slideshow will explore these concepts, their usage, and practical examples to help you master exception handling in Python.

 ## Non-Linearity in Deep Learning with Python

 Introduction to Non-Linearity in Deep Learning

 Non-linearity is a fundamental concept in deep learning that allows neural networks to learn and represent complex patterns in data.
 It introduces the ability to model non-linear relationships between inputs and outputs, which is crucial for solving real-world problems that often involve intricate, non-linear dependencies.

+## Data Analytics and Visualization with Python

+Introduction to Data Analytics and Visualization with Python

+Data analytics and visualization are essential tools for extracting insights from complex datasets.
+Python, with its rich ecosystem of libraries, provides powerful capabilities for data manipulation, analysis, and visualization.
+This presentation will cover key concepts and techniques in data analytics and visualization using Python, focusing on practical examples and actionable code.

 ## Image Filtering and Evaluation Using Python